Psychotropic Film’s solar-powered Post-Production Studio

 “Very recent experiences, experiences from the day, immediately preceding sleep, serve as the basic elements of dream construction.” - - David Foulkes

-Psychotropic Films has successfully employed AlgoSoft’s digital restoration software VIVA-PRO for the restoration of the 1918-film “Revenge of Dacota”.
+Psychotropic Films has successfully employed AlgoSoft’s digital restoration software VIVA-PRO for the restoration of the 1918-film “The Trail To Yesterday”.
 VIVA-PRO uses artificial intelligence within complex mathematical algorithms which pinpoint frame to frame; artifacts, scratches, color blotches, emulsion damage, fading and other degraded film anomalies and correct automatically.
-“Where other professional film restoration software is too complex to learn in short-order and tedious in application, VIVA-PRO, not only did the job with fantastic results, but saved me countless additional restoration hours.
-Additionally, it gave me the confidence that my preservation effort on the restoration of an early studio film will be professionally accomplished.” - Bart Santello, filmmaker & editor Psychotropic FilmsTM
+“I didn’t have the experience or resources for traditional industry restoration software; but found VIVA-PRO a fresh approach to resoration with an AI algorithm approach, with ample customization options.
+The results were impressive.
+Importantly, this first-pass in the restoration process gave me the confidence that my preservation effort on the restoration of ‘The Trail To Yesterday’ a 1918 Metro Pictures release, will be professionally accomplished.” - Bart Santello, filmmaker & editor Psychotropic FilmsTM